tumcms/Open-Infra-Platform/Documentation/joss/notes.md

 > Your software should be a significant contribution to the available open source software that either enables some new research challenges to be addressed or makes addressing research challenges significantly better (e.g., faster, easier, simpler).

-Our software enables simultaneous loading of IFC (Industry Foundation Classes) as well as PCD data while being open source - we're not aware of any other open source library supporting the same.
+Our software enables simultaneous loading of IFC (Industry Foundation Classes) as well as Point Cloud Data (PCD) while being open source - we're not aware of any other open source library supporting the same.

 > As a rule of thumb, JOSS’ minimum allowable contribution should represent not less than three months of work for an individual.
 Some factors that may be considered by editors and reviewers when judging effort include:
 > * Age of software (is this a well-established software project) / length of commit history.